 The Corporation accounts for investment securities according to authoritative guidance issued by the Financial Accounting Standards Board (FASB).
 Under the provisions of the FASB authoritative guidance, debt securities that management has the ability and intent to hold to maturity are classified as held-to-maturity and carried at amortized cost.
 Accretion of discounts are recognized in interest income using methods approximating the interest method over the period to maturity.
-Amortization of premiums are recognized in interest income using methods approximating the interest method supproximating the interest method over the period to maturity or the first callable date.
+Amortization of premiums are recognized in interest income using methods approximating the interest method over the earlier of the period to maturity or the first callable date.